jotd666/GameRelocs/Conqueror/scripts/readme.txt

 - run findmovea.py.
 This generates a lot of labels that don't exist.
 - run add_undefined_labels.py: this builds, parses link output for undefined labels and tries to insert them (run that twice).
 Works in-place on the original (no risk)

+- specific reloc %%DCL insert at 60f7a for addresses like $2xxxx
 - manually search for jump tables (regex: lsl.*#2,d that shifts data register)

 - use print_reloc.py to generate the binary & text reloc tables